joaquimscosta/hello-cuz/README.md

 ### Prerequisites

-* Python 3.6 or later: Download Python
+* Python 3.6 or later: [Download Python][DownloadPython-url]
 * pip (Python package installer): pip is included as a default package in Python 3.4 and later versions.

 ### Installing Azure Functions Core Tools

 The Azure Functions Core Tools provide a local development experience for creating, developing, testing, running, and debugging Azure Functions.

-1. Install the [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-python).
+1. Install the [Azure Functions Core Tools][AzFuncCoreTools-url].
 You need version 3.x of the Tools for Python development.
 2. Verify that the tools are installed correctly by running the following command in your terminal:

     ```sh